Jane’s Tuscan garden

 I bought a small tractor…

-and, to my neighbours’ amusement, ploughed and harrowed, tended old olives, made hay (using the old ox cart as a trailer), kept chickens, ducks, goats, geese, two children, and grew vegetables.
+To my neighbours’ amusement, I ploughed and harrowed, tended old olive trees, made hay (using the old ox cart as a trailer), kept chickens, ducks, goats, geese, two children — and grew vegetables under the Tuscan sun.

 The garden’s renewal began in 2011

-Since then, I have been planting the garden: holm oak, bay, Elaeagnus, rosemary hedges; banks of salvias, Rosa Mutabilis, ceanothus, stachys, nepeta, iris, lavender, grasses, and jasmine for June’s perfume.
+Since 2011 I have been replanting the garden: holm oak, bay, Elaeagnus, rosemary hedges; banks of salvias, Rosa Mutabilis, ceanothus, stachys, nepeta, iris, lavender, grasses, and jasmine for June’s perfume.

 In 2017 we renovated the barn and added a pool…